 One of the most well-loved and popular forms of journaling comes from Julia Cameron, an American teacher, author, artist, poet, playwright, novelist, filmmaker, composer, and journalist.
 With these impressive credentials attached to her name, it’s not surprising that Cameron’s international bestselling book is called, The Artist’s Way: A Spiritual Path to Higher Creativity.

-Now, if the idea of Morning Pages sounds compelling, then all you need is a blank notebook (more on this later) and you simply write whatever pops into your head.
-And if you’re stuck, then here are 35 morning journal prompts that can inspire you.
+Now, if the idea of Morning Pages sounds compelling, then all you need is a blank notebook (more on this later), and you simply write whatever pops into your head.
+And if you’re stuck, here are 35 morning journal prompts that can inspire you.

 4. Mindfulness Journaling

-Mindfulness revolves around paying attention to the small details that are around you, which is also a powerful skill when you are writing.
-Mindfulness is likely to improve one's attention to detail because it helps people get into the habit of using all of their senses to absorb the world around them.
+Mindfulness revolves around paying attention to the small details around you, which is also a powerful skill when writing.
+Mindfulness is likely to improve one's attention to detail because it helps people use all of their senses to absorb the world around them.

 If this type of journaling sounds compelling, then here are two mindfulness journals (with prompts) that can help you get started: